irm1005-itec1005-fall-2023/template-assignment-02/README.md

 ## Content requirements

-For the actual content of your web page, you can select anything you want, including what you worked on for your Assignment 01, as long as it meets the structural requirements defined further below.
+For the actual content for your web page, you can select anything you want, **including what you worked on for your Assignment 01**, as long as it meets the structural requirements defined further below.
 Here are some examples of the content that you can write and what you can build:

 - Personal blog page / article
 - Short story